krupalitankcct/cms_package/readme.md

 ### Route Url

-2.this route to view your cms page list your project directory admin/cms_list
+This route to view your cms page list your project directory admin/cms_list

 ### Configuration